-Getting to Zero aims to accelerate action by state and local governments and building industry professionals to create a new energy future for the built environment that uses less energy, is carbon neutral, creates job growth and a cleaner economy, and achieves the climate goals in the Paris Agreement.
+Getting to Zero aims to accelerate action by state and local governments and building industry professionals to create a clean energy future for the built environment.
+We envision a transformed built environment that is carbon-free, sustainable, and energy efficient and supports thriving economies that benefit all people and the planet .

-This is the work of a community of people and organizations that are accelerating and broadening efforts to deliver zero energy and zero carbon buildings at scale, and helps policymakers achieve their climate commitments within the built environment.
+Getting to Zero amplifies the work of people and organizations that are accelerating and broadening efforts to deliver zero energy and zero carbon buildings at scale, and helping policymakers achieve ambitious climate commitments related to the built environment.
 Efforts cover both residential and commercial sectors for new and existing buildings and engages leading policy makers, designers, building owners, systems manufacturers, and commercial real estate professionals to overcome the remaining barriers to net zero buildings the norm.

 365 Education & Resources